mdshakir/fastApi/readme.md

   			"jwt": "JWT_token"
 		}

 This endpoints creates a new user and provides a jwt token which will be used further to access the rest of the endpoints.
+In this endpoint duplicate username is not allowed.

 2.	**File Upload**